-As a dynamic group of engaged and informed alumni, the alumni UBC Advisory Council provides advice and counsel to the alumni UBC Board and the AVP, Alumni/Executive Director, Alumni Association.
+As a dynamic group of engaged and informed alumni, the alumni UBC Advisory Council provides advice and counsel to the alumni UBC Board and the Associate Vice-President/Executive Director, alumni UBC.
 The Council is also available as a unique group for consultation by university leaders on key UBC developments and opportunities.
 Council members:

 - Advise on emerging strategies for engaging UBC alumni